bjoelf/bjoelf/README.md

 - 👋 Hi, I’m @bjoelf and work full-time as full-stack developer.
 No external clients last year.
-Only private business project involving quantative / rulebased trading
+Only private business project involving quantative / rulebased trading implemented in Go.
 - Latest project in colab/python and go.
 - If you have an exiting project, pls get in touch.
 - Earlier been doing ASP .net core, entity framwork, React, javascript etc.